GIRL BOSS // Rime Arodaky

 I also believe in taking risks.
 It needs to be scary at first ;)

-Your favourite bridal trend at the moment?
 The bridal trend I love is sheer and see through lace.

-Your piece from your current collection?
-Our Endora and Pearl gowns
+Our Endora & Pearl gowns

 Best advice you ever received?
 Make a business plan.
 And make one every year.